 What are their roles?

 ALA, EPA and DHA are all present in our body, but EPA and DHA are particularly enriched in our brains and eyes.
-Apart from being essential components of our cell membranes, Omega-3 fatty acids are also involved in supporting favorable lipid metabolism, immune function and skin health.
-On-going scientific studies continue to provide evidence for other health benefits of EPA and DHA, including supporting heart health, cognitive function, optimal mood, fetal development, and much more.
+Apart from being key components of our cell membranes, Omega-3 fatty acids are also involved in supporting vision and heart health.
+Ongoing scientific studies continue to provide evidence for other health benefits of EPA and DHA.*